 Note: this applies to all trips you take, not just in circumstances like these.
 It is a lengthy and expensive process to get a new passport while being out of your home country.

 In this case, the police requested a copy of my passport for the report and said they couldn’t have filed one without it.
 I was lucky to have had all of my documents, money and credit cards in my purse rather than in my luggage.

 DEALING WITH THE RUDEST CUSTOMER SERVICE AGENTS

 Walking into the customer service office, I knew this part of the day would be the hardest.
 These were the people who dealt with these issues every single day and would most likely have even less patience or sympathy for my situation.

 As soon as I started to explain my situation, I was rudely interrupted with instructions on how to find the police station to fill out the appropriate forms and did I know what a waterbus was?

 Massive eye roll.

-I spent a total of 3 hours in this office speaking with various agents who all sarcastically told me their manager was out of town and not one of them had an email address I could report any of this to.
+I spent a total of 3 hours in this office speaking with various agents who all sarcastically told me their manager was out of town and not one of them had an email address I could report any of this to or follow up with.

 If.
 They.
 Responded.